codesdebugger74/crm-telegram-report-bot/README.md

 - Cron jobs can be set up using `cron.php` for automated report generate.
 - All database interactions are handled via `db_connect.php`.
 - Commands can be executed from allowed chats as defined in `allow_cmd_chat`.
+- Make sure we can delete README.md file from production.